August 8, 2010

 High Point: 12,440 ft

-Before hiking out of town, I wander around for a bit… browsing more art, filling my face, and caffeinating myself.
+I wander around for a bit before hiking out of town.
+I browse more art, stuff my face with food, and get thoroughly caffeinated.
 I don’t begin hiking until mid-afternoon.

-Rather than ride a bus out to the trailhead, I discovered a trail that leaves downtown Frisco called the Peaks Trail.
+Rather than riding a bus back to the Colorado Trail, I discovered a trail that leaves downtown Frisco called the Peaks Trail.
 It connects with the official Colorado Trail after about 3 miles, an equal distance as the CT, so I simply walk out of town.
 After a few years and a few thousand miles, I’ve realized “purist” hiking is often just plain silly.

-It’s a good choice – the Peaks Trail begins in a spectacular grove of Aspen, and goes on along the shore of the picturesque Rainbow Lake.
+It’s a good choice – the Peaks Trail begins in a spectacular grove of aspen trees and visits the shore of the picturesque Rainbow Lake.

 It also follows a lively stream, riddled with wildflowers.